eunchangchoi/eunchangchoi.github.io/index.md

 <br>
  <strong> CONFERENCES, TALKS, PRESENTATIONS </strong> <br>
 ▪  <a href="https://aisummit.co.kr/ais2020_eun-chang-choi/?lang=en">'Ethical AI: A New Corporate Social Responsibility'</a>, <a href="https://aisummit.co.kr/?lang=en"> AI Summit 2020, </a> COEX Seoul (Dec.
 2020)<br>
-▪  'Blockchain in Media Value Chain and Copyrights Management', Cybercommunication Academic Society, Seoul (Nov.
-2020)<br> ▪  <a href="https://www.intgovforum.org/multilingual/content/igf-2020-main-session-nris-role-of-the-internet-in-emergency-situations">'The Role of the Internet in Emergency Situations'</a>, United Nation's 15th Internet Governance Forum, <a href="https://youtu.be/HzBV6YABr-I?t=4601"> Video</a>(Nov.
-2020) <br>
+▪  'Blockchain in Media Value Chain and Copyrights Management', Cybercommunication Academic Society, Seoul (Nov.2020)<br> ▪  <a href="https://www.intgovforum.org/multilingual/content/igf-2020-main-session-nris-role-of-the-internet-in-emergency-situations">'The Role of the Internet in Emergency Situations'</a>,The United Nations Internet Governance Forum, <a href="https://youtu.be/HzBV6YABr-I?t=4601"> Video </a>(Nov.2020) <br>
-▪  'Blockchain for Humanity and Devleopment Agenda', 46th Development Cooperation Forum, <a href="http://www.koica.go.kr/sites/koica_en/index.do"> KOICA </a>, <a href="https://youtu.be/BunQy8hsnVQ?t=5742"> Video </a> (Oct.
+▪  'Blockchain for Humanity and Development Agenda', 46th Development Cooperation Forum of<a href="http://www.koica.go.kr/sites/koica_en/index.do"> KOICA </a>, <a href="https://youtu.be/BunQy8hsnVQ?t=5742"> Video </a> (Oct.
 2020)<br>
-▪  'Scientific Risk and Scientific Uncertainty' Technology and Society Forum, Seoul National University (Sept 24, 2020)<br>
+▪  'Scientific Risk and Scientific Uncertainty' Technology and Society Forum, Seoul National University (Sept.
+2020)<br>
 ▪  'Global Landscape of AI Ethics Principles: Soft Law or Hard Law?', Korea Internet Governance Forum (Aug.
 2020) <br> ▪  'South Korea's Tracing for COVID-19 Contacts: A Balance between Public Health and Privacy', <a href="https://www.slideshare.net/secret/vlJ18LSZxcB11J"> Slides </a>, <a href="https://youtu.be/4UZlkRLKGes"> Video </a> (Aug.
 2020) <br>
 ▪  'Business Ethics for Ethical AI: The Function of AI Ethics Board' The Korea Academy of Business Ethics Conference (Aug.2020) <br>